-The greatest advantage to sous vide pork tenderloin is its versatility and the amount of control it gives you in terms of time and temperature.
+Preparing sous vide pork tenderloin is relatively easy and has the advantage of giving you control over the cooking time and serving temperature.

 With the help of a sous vide cooker, a meat thermometer, and the miracles of pasteurization, you can serve juicy pork tenderloin at an internal temperature well below 145°F.

 You can season your pork tenderloin with a dry rub or marinade, then place it in a sous vide bag with all of its seasonings to cook while you go and do something else.

 When you’re ready to eat you simply sear the outside of the tenderloin to give it a flavorful crust.
 You can also pour any marinade (if it’s not too acidic) from the bag into a pan to make a quick pan sauce to drizzle over the tenderloin.